 Make sure you use your time at university to gain experience in different types of businesses.
 Volunteering can be a great way to enhance your skills and experiences.
 A part time job can help you to develop examples of the real world of work and full time holiday jobs or employment schemes will give you insight into the everyday realities of the workplace.
 Do not forget to make a note of the types of skills you are using in these roles.
 This can be helpful when filling in competency based applications at a later date.

 Experimenting in different sectors broadens your experience.
 You may also find an affinity for a previously unknown career path.

 Don't rule out LinkedIn, Instagram, Twitter and Facebook for networking opportunities.

 Make sure to clean up all of your social media profiles and check your privacy settings.
-Potential employers will often look at publically available social and professional profiles so ensure you represent yourself in the most positive light.
+Potential employers will often look at publicly available social and professional profiles so be sure to represent yourself in the most positive light.

 If you have work experience, do not be afraid to add people you have met to your professional network on LinkedIn.
 However, do not be offended if people you meet through work do not accept your requests on social media.
 Different people and organisations have different rules for their social media use.

 Beyond acting as a record of employment and work experience, your CV should contain your skills and your greatest achievements.

 The key to a good CV is simple: ensure that it's tailored to the job you are applying for.
 Employers can sometimes receive hundreds of applications for just one role.
 An employer with a pile of CVs to sift may have 30 seconds to form an opinion of the candidate's interests and skills, then match those skills to the vacancy.